mdickinson/bigfloat/reference.rst

 and floats also work as expected, performing an implicit exact conversion of the integer or float to a BigFloat before comparing.

-All comparisons except != are available as module-level functions, with the following names:

-* is_equal
-* is_less
-* is_greater
-* is_lessequal
-* is_greaterequal

-In addition, there are two more comparison functions that don't correspond to any of the Python comparison operators.
+There are two additional comparison functions that don't correspond to any of the Python comparison operators.

-* is_unordered
-* is_lessgreater
+.. function:: lessgreater(x, y)

+   Return True if either x < y or x > y, and False otherwise. lessgreater(x, y) differs from x != y in the case where either x or y is a NaN: in that case, lessgreater(x, y) will return False, while x != y will return True.

+.. function:: unordered(x, y)

+   Return True if either x or y is a NaN, and False otherwise.

 Number classification functions
 -------------------------------